appcanary/blog/source/articles/2016-07-21-vikhal-morris.html.markdown

 ### What we've learned

-This is the first buffer overflow exploit I can find, and It's been a cat and mouse game ever since.
+The Morris worm is regarded as the earliest documented buffer overflow exploit, and it's been a cat and mouse game ever since.
 We've tried banning `gets` and other dangerous functions, but buffers can be overflown in more subtle ways.
 We've tried making it impossible to execute code on the stack, but you can do